 - Another aspect of situational awareness includes noticing if anything in your immediate environment seems at all out of place.
 For example, one morning I was out hiking where there are normally a lot of noisy birds.
 One particular morning I noticed the lack of birds.
 I didn’t know why, but it was a red flag that something had scared the birds away.
 The next morning the birds were back.
 I never found the cause of their disappearance that one morning, but the point is that situational awareness includes noticing not only what is there, but what is missing or anomalous to baseline.

 - Anytime you go somewhere, make a game of noticing the environment.
 For example, notice where the exits are in every building.
-In a threat situation in a restaurant, the best exit is through the kitchen.
-Notice steps or step-offs in case you need to backup.
+In a threat situation in a restaurant, the best escape exit is often through the kitchen.

-- Common places for attacks are parking lots—especially while entering or exiting your car, public restrooms, any isolated locations like hiking trails.
+- Common places for attacks are parking lots—especially while entering or exiting your car, public restrooms, and any isolated locations.
 When entering and exiting your car you need to never take your attention off your surroundings.
 Restrooms that can only be accessed through a long hallway or an approach that is away from other people require you to be on high alert.
-Sparsely populated hiking trails should never be hiked by a woman without the accompaniment of a friend unless she has concealed carry and trains regularly with her weapon in a dynamic environment.

-- Utilize reflections in car windows, building windows, side of car in order to keep an eye on who is behind you.
+- Utilize reflections in car windows, building windows, and all reflective surfaces in order to keep an eye on who is behind you.
 Shadows from the sun or streetlights can also be used to inform you of who is around.